belu1357/open-hop/README.md

 sudo bash setup.sh confirm
 ```

-(You'll get the `<mullvad_server_ip>` in the next step; you can come back and run this once you have it.)
+The setup prints `open-hop relay up` and even tells you the exact `Endpoint` line to set next.
+The `confirm` line locks the firewall rules in (otherwise they auto-revert after 10 minutes, which is a safety net so a bad rule can't lock you out).

-### 3. Set up Mullvad WireGuard on your device
+### 4. Install WireGuard and point your config at your VPS

-On the device you'll actually browse from:
+On the device you'll actually browse from, install the **standalone WireGuard app** from [wireguard.com/install](https://www.wireguard.com/install/) (desktop) or the **WireGuard** app from your phone's app store.

-- **Easiest:** install the [Mullvad app](https://mullvad.net/en/download) - it uses WireGuard automatically.
-- **Or the WireGuard app directly**, following Mullvad's own guides: [Windows](https://mullvad.net/en/help/wireguard-app-windows) or [Linux](https://mullvad.net/en/help/easy-wireguard-mullvad-setup-linux).

-Either way, generate a **WireGuard configuration** from your Mullvad account's [config generator](https://mullvad.net/en/account/wireguard-config).
-Note the server IP it gives you - that's the `<mullvad_server_ip>` for step 2.

-### 4. Point your config at your VPS
+> **Not the Mullvad app.** The Mullvad app only connects to Mullvad's own servers and can't import a custom config - so it can't point at your VPS.
+You need the plain WireGuard app, which lets you load and edit a config.
+The Mullvad [Windows](https://mullvad.net/en/help/wireguard-app-windows) / [Linux](https://mullvad.net/en/help/easy-wireguard-mullvad-setup-linux) guides are useful background on WireGuard itself.

-In the WireGuard config, find the `Endpoint` line and change it to your VPS's IP:
+Now edit the `.conf` file you opened in step 2.
+Find the `Endpoint` line and change **only the IP** to your VPS's public IP (leave the `:51820` port and everything else exactly as-is, especially `DNS = 10.64.0.1`):

 ```ini
 Endpoint = <VPS_PUBLIC_IP>:51820
 ```

-Leave everything else (including `DNS = 10.64.0.1`) exactly as Mullvad generated it.
-Load the config into the WireGuard/Mullvad app and connect.
+Save the file.
+Then load it into WireGuard:

+- **Desktop:** open WireGuard → **Add Tunnel** / **Import tunnel(s) from file** → choose your edited `.conf`.
+- **Phone:** open WireGuard → **+** → **Create from file or archive** (get the edited file onto your phone first).

+Click **Activate / Connect**.

 ### 5. Check it works

+First, understand the checkpoint: Mullvad's own check sites (like `am.i.mullvad.net`) **won't load unless you're connected through Mullvad** - so if one fails while you're disconnected, that's expected, not a fault.

-- Visit [https://am.i.mullvad.net](https://am.i.mullvad.net) - it should show you're connected via Mullvad, not your home IP.
+- **Before connecting**, visit [https://dnsleaktest.com](https://dnsleaktest.com) - it shows your **real home IP and location**.
+Note it.
-- Run [Mullvad's leak check](https://mullvad.net/en/check) - resolver should be Mullvad, not your ISP.
-- **Turn your app's kill switch on**, then disconnect the tunnel: browsing should stop, not fall back to your normal connection.
+- **Connect the tunnel** (step 4), then reload [https://dnsleaktest.com](https://dnsleaktest.com) - the IP and location should now be **your Mullvad exit** (the city you picked), not your home.
+Your real IP has vanished.
+- For extra confirmation, visit [https://am.i.mullvad.net](https://am.i.mullvad.net) - it should now load and say **"You are using Mullvad VPN"** with the server name.
+- In the WireGuard app itself, a **recent "Latest handshake"** time and rising **Transfer** numbers are proof the relay is forwarding correctly.

-That's it - you're reaching Mullvad through your own server.
+If the IP changed to your Mullvad city, it works - you're reaching Mullvad through your own server.

 ### Useful options